-NA activities suspended till March 16 to avoid spread of Covid-19
+NA activities suspended till March 16 to avoid spread of COVID-19

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: As a precautionary measure to avoid further spread of COVID-19, all activities of the National Assembly (NA) have been partially suspended by closing the Secretariat of Lower House of Parliament.
+ISLAMABAD: As precautionary measure to to avoid further spread of COVID-19, all activities of the National Assembly (NA) have been partially suspended by closing the Secretariat of Lower House of the Parliament.

-An office order in this regard has been issued by the Administration Wing of the NA Secretariat, which says the decision has been taken in the wake of increasing cases of corona virus.